Yash-Bhanushali-21/TicTacToe/README.md

 # Tic-Tac-Toe Game

 This is a game-developement project of Tic-Tac-Toe game.
+The GUI is built with PyGame module and Tkinter.
 A User vs Game Bot developed which entails strategic play of the Bot which tends to block the user at winning positions.

 ## Getting Started